 This single engine turboprop aircraft developed by Advanced Aerodynamics and Structures Inc. (AASI) is easy to recognise: it has a canard configuration with a pusher prop at the end of the fuselage.
 The air intakes are to either side of the rear fuselage.
 The Jetcruzer has vertical stabilisers placed at the wing tips.

 The first version is the smallest of the two.
 The Jetcruzer 450 has large cockpit windows and two cabin windows.
-The vertical stabilisers are tilting inward a bit.
+The vertical stabilisers are tilted inward a bit.
 The part above the wings is about twice as big as the part below the wings.

 The stretched Jetcruzer 500 has smaller cockpit side windows than the 450, and four cabin windows.
 The inward tilt of the vertical stabilisers is much smaller and they are only extending up from the wing tips.
 Additionally, the Jetcruzer 500 has a ventral fin.

 Confusion possible with

 Like the Jetcruzer the Beech Starship has a canard configuration and vertical stabilisers at the end of the wings.
 The main difference however is the number of engines, the Jetcruzer has one while the Starship has two, on top of the wings.